dhharris/ethid/README.md

 # ethid
-Distributed messaging service on the Ethereum network
+Decentralized messaging service on the Ethereum blockchain

 ## Introduction
 ethid allows for people on the Ethereum blockchain to interact with one another through peer-to-peer messaging and a community chat room.
 It is a decentralized chat application that doesn't rely on a third party to send and receive messages.
 It is persistent, so that messages may be viewed at your convenience.